 Here are a few key things to keep in mind:

-1. Keep your homepage minimalistic and free of clutter
+1. Keep your homepage minimalistic and clutter-free

 Your website’s homepage should communicate your core message instantaneously.
 After all, we rarely read every word on a website.
-Instead, we quickly scan the page, picking out keywords, sentences, and images.
-With these known behaviors in mind, it’s better to appeal to emotions than word count.
+Instead, we quickly scan through the page, picking out keywords, sentences, and images.
+With these known behaviors in mind, it’s better to appeal to emotions than the word count.